cityssm/sunrise-cms/README.md

 No separate database server is required either.
 The whole application could run on a current, modest workstation.

-### ✔️ Track Unlimited Cemeteries and Burial Sites
+### ✔️ Track Unlimited Cemeteries, Unlimited Burial Sites, Unlimited Contracts...

 There are no limits to the number of records that can be tracked in Sunrise CMS.

-### ✔️ Includes a Built-In Work Order System
+### ✔️ Includes a Simple Built-In Work Order System

-In addition to tracking data related to cemetery plots, Sunrise CMS can also track work order activities, like grave maintenance.
+In addition to tracking data related to cemetery plots, Sunrise CMS can also track work order activities, like interments and grave maintenance.

 ### ✔️ Sunrise CMS is Free and Open Source